SpekkoRice/rfid-tracking-api/README.md

  2. How do you handle transactions?
  > I'm not entirely sure what is meant by "handle" transactions, without the context of a use case.
- > Assuming it's within the mongodb space, all single document operations within mongodb is atomic, making the use of traditional transaction within this context moot.
+ > Assuming it's within the mongodb space, all single document operations within mongodb are atomic, making the use of a traditional transaction within this context moot.
  > So if there was a collection that would require transact like opertations, I would structure my models around using single document read/writes.
  > If using atomic single document operations wasn't an option, MongoDB 4.0 released a transaction API.
  > This allows for a more traditional approach with things like start_transaction and commit on multi document read/writes.